lgheit/lgheit/README.md

 🌱 I’m learning forecasting techniques and data analysis as part of a STEM-focused Finance Concentration.

 🤔 My goal is to keep learning!
-And to gain perspective, find meaning, and be grateful for the opportunity even as I am humbled along the way.
+And to gain perspective, find meaning, and be grateful for the opportunity, even as I am humbled along the way.

 <!--
 **lgheit/lgheit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.